 - Relate all associated records across all processes

-- Add a formalized and automated approval chain
+- Add a formalized and automated review and approval chain

 - Introduce mandatory risk analysis investigation

-Typically savings are annualized, so many organizations choose to represent them over a three- to five-year period in their financial analyses.
+Typically, savings are annualized, so many organizations choose to represent them over a 3-5 year period in financial analyses.
 Of course, you won’t eliminate all costs.
-You still need to account for training, internal awareness and testing.
+You still need to account for training, internal awareness, and testing.

 Some helpful tips